peymone/peymone/README.md

 _You can see my latest projects in the pins below.
 Or, if you're in a hurry, here they are:_

 * _Microservice architecture overview with REST API and JWT: https://github.com/peymone/rest-auth_
+* _Tutorial and examples of how to use gRPC: https://github.com/peymone/grpc-hell_
 * _Learning how to work a proxy server with python WSGI application: https://github.com/peymone/custom-wsgi_
 * _Local chat with TCP sockets and encryption: https://github.com/peymone/local-chat_

+_But, you know, just look for yourself: https://github.com/peymone?tab=repositories_

 <br>